Skip to main content

 and one optional module

-The module will help students explore the development, organisation and practice of policing in modern society.
-Students will be introduced to key concepts, theories and debates in the sociology of the police.
-The module situates policing within the wider institutional configuration of security and social control and facilitates an understanding of how economic, political and ideological factors shape these institutions.
-It examines a range of historical and comparative issues in police organisation, deployment and practice from a British and comparative perspective.
-The module also encourages students to reflect on the implications of these dimensions of policing for democratic government, civil liberties and human rights.
+Explore the development, organisation and practice of policing in modern society.
+You are introduced to key concepts, theories and debates in the sociology of the police.
+Situating policing within the wider institutional configuration of security and social control, you gain an understanding of how economic, political and ideological factors shape these institutions.
+Examine a range of historical and comparative issues in police organisation, deployment and practice from a British and comparative perspective.
+You contemplate the implications of these dimensions of policing for democratic government, civil liberties and human rights.

 Final-year core modules